Weinstein puts sexual harassment in the spotlight – Is your business protected?

 The best method for managing the risk of sexual harassment is prevention.
 The Harvey Weinstein scandal is a harrowing reminder of the prevalence of sexual harassment, and the need for employers to demonstrate a zero tolerance stance to this conduct.
 Employers should review their policies, training practices, and investigation strategies to ensure maximum protection.

 Want to know more about protecting your business from sexual harassment claims?
 Looking for an experienced solicitor in Newcastle, Sydney or the Hunter to assist you with your employment law matters?
-Call us on (02) 4929 7002, email us or complete an enquiry form to book your free 20-minute consultation.
+Call us on (02) 4929 7002, email us or complete an enquiry form.

 Image from Entertainment Tonight.